Inking collagraphs to enhance textures

 textured plate made with structure gel shown before sanding

-This is ‘heavy structure gel’ and you can see it is quite blobby with some extra lumps here and there.
+This is ‘heavy structure gel’ and you can see it is quite blobby with some extra lumps here and there before sanding.

 Collagraph plate from structure gel shown after sanding

-Notice how the texture now has flat areas on the high points.
+Notice how after sanding the texture has flat areas on the high points.

 Adjusting the tone